Last updated Mar. 13, 2023 by Charles Zemub

 A survey conducted by Goldman Sachs shows that $250,000 is the magic number for being “rich.”
 The data from the survey showed that only 1/3 of respondents felt they were “rich” until they made $250,000 a year.

 Why do people care?
 Does it matter?
 If you are happy with your life, should it matter to anyone else if you consider yourself rich?
 Once people make more than $250,000 annually feel the need to flaunt their wealth.

 They think they aren’t genuinely successful if others don’t know how much money they make.

-If you’re thinking about a career in one of these fields, it’s essential first to consider whether or not you have the right skills.
+If you’re thinking about a career in one of these fields, it’s essential to consider whether you have the right skills.

 In many cases, even if you have the education or training necessary for one of these jobs, you still need to be good at math, science, technology, and communication.
-You might also need the ability to solve problems on your own or manage others.
+You might also need the ability to solve problems independently or manage others.

 Below we offer some tips on how to improve these skills so that they’re ready for high-paying careers in these areas:

-These numbers also reflect the cost of living in different places worldwide so if someone makes over $100k per year but still can only afford an apartment with two bedrooms and one bathroom?
-Their salary might not be enough to live comfortably and save up for retirement.
+These numbers also reflect the cost of living in different places worldwide, so if someone makes over $100k per year but still can only afford an apartment with two bedrooms and one bathroom?
+Their salary might not be enough to live comfortably and save for retirement.